polystat/j2eo/README.md

 #### 15.8.1 Lexical Literals

-Now supported only integer, floating point and string literals:
+Now supported only integer, floating point and string literals.
+Translator use wrappers to simulate behaviour of Java primitives.
+Let's consider an assign operator in Java write value into variable and return its value. `memory` in EO does not provide a such behaviour.
+Therefore, we need to use a wrapper.

+Examples:

 `1` ->
 ```